MartinKalema/pytriple/README.md

 pytriple analyzes Python files using AST (Abstract Syntax Tree) parsing to find triple-quoted strings.
 It then:

-1. Identifies strings with inconsistent indentation
+1. Identifies strings where the base indentation doesn't match Python conventions
 2. Calculates the minimum indentation level of content lines
-3. Adjusts the base indentation while preserving relative indentation
+3. Adjusts only the base indentation to match the code context (parent indentation + 4 spaces)
+4. **Preserves all relative indentation** within the string content
-4. Writes the corrected content back to the file
+5. Writes the corrected content back to the file

+This approach ensures that:
+- Python code follows consistent indentation practices
+- The internal structure of SQL queries, JSON data, HTML templates, YAML configs, etc. remains exactly as intended
+- Complex hierarchical content maintains its readability and structure

 ## Development